danlesko/Tensor-Flow-Char-Recognition/README.md

 python3 predict.py <Path-To-PNG>
 ```
 ### Disclaimer
 All code that was used on this repo is borrowed code from someone else.
-Only slight modifications have been made to existing code in terms of tweaking learning rates, optimizers, or making slight modifications to run the notMNIST data.
+Only slight modifications have been made to existing code in terms of tweaking learning rates, classifiers, optimizers, or making slight modifications to run the notMNIST data.